(Spoken on September 4, 1983.)

 Meditation is placed as the seventh stage in the developmental process of yoga practice as expounded by Sage Patanjali.
 Prior to the level of meditation are the earlier stages known as yama, niyama, asana, pranayama, pratyahara and dharana.
 The understanding of a particular stage in this series requires a careful consideration.
 We are usually accustomed to think of the levels mentioned in yoga culminating in samadhi as links in a chain, but there is a difference here, and that is very important to remember.

 These stages of yoga which are sometimes translated as rungs in the ladder of practice are metaphorical rungs, not literal rungs.
-They are not disconnected from one other like rungs in a ladder or links in a mechanically contrived chain.
-In what sense are we to understand the stages of yoga, then?
+They are not disconnected from one another like rungs in a ladder or links in a mechanically contrived chain.
+In what sense are we to understand these stages of yoga, then?
 Here is the essence of the whole matter.

 Generally, novitiates in yoga, or even so-called advanced practitioners who have some knowledge of meditation and the benefits of yoga practice, are likely to imagine that for some years we practise yama and then forget about it, and then take up niyama and then be done with it, then do asana, then that is over, then do pranayama, and so on.
-They think that we have a set period of months or years, as the case may be, for each particular limb of yoga mentioned, as if the earlier stages are done away with when one seems to be keeping one’s foot on the next higher stage.
+They think that there is a set period of months or years, as the case may be, for each particular limb of yoga mentioned, as if the earlier levels are done away with when one seems to be keeping one's foot on the next higher level.

-The growth of the spiritual aspiration in a person is the maturity of a slowly growing hard timber which becomes strong when it is full in its growth, completely mature, not because every stage of its growth could be dissociated from the other preceding stages, but because there was an efflorescence of the lower into the strength and the comprehensiveness of the higher.
+The growth of the spiritual aspiration in a person is the maturity of a slowly growing hard timber which becomes strong when it is fully grown, completely mature, not because every stage of its growth could be dissociated from the preceding stages, but because there was an efflorescence of the lower into the strength and the comprehensiveness of the higher.

 The analogy that I mentioned just now of the foundation and the walls of a building may not be sufficiently descriptive of this condition.
 The matter is more serious.
 It is something more important than the foundation of a building because the foundation is a mechanical structure, and here we are concerned with a living process.
 These processes of the levels of yoga are the vital essence of a living, constructive being, and we have to bear in mind what a living being is.
 The organism called a living being grows into its perfection and maturity with the advance of time by transmuting the potentialities and the powers of the earlier stages into the larger comprehensiveness and inclusiveness of the higher one.